Last Updated May 18, 2022

 Andrew will tell you himself that Kuala Lumpur is one of his favorite Asian cities.
-As one of his bases around the world, Andrew spends a lot of his time in KL.
-With the MM2H visa, he benefits from the lifestyle that Malaysia offers him as a digital nomad.
+As one of his chosen bases around the world, Andrew spends a lot of his time there.
+With the Malaysia My Second Home (MM2H) visa, he benefits from the lifestyle that Malaysia offers to digital nomads.
 Not only did Andrew get his MM2H by himself, but he has helped other people to do so as well through the holistic planning services that Nomad Capitalist offers.

 Whether you’re the outdoorsy type or more of a city slicker, Malaysia has something for expats of every kind.
 Beyond being a jewel of Southeast Asia, Malaysia has a reputation for being very tax-friendly.
 This makes it especially attractive to entrepreneurs and business people looking to keep more of the money they earn.
 With relatively relaxed tax laws, Malaysia is a great place for nomads looking to maintain their offshore income.